Labour Cost Survey (LCS)

 Which units are included in the survey?

-The survey covers both the private and public sector.
+The survey covers both the private and public sectors.
 The selected unit is the Corporate ID number for enterprises, regions, and parts of the governmental sector.
 For municipalities and other parts of the governmental sector, the selected unit is the local unit (CFAR number).
 To ensure the reliability of the statistics, it is important that all selected units report the requested information.

 Do we have to provide information?